While Asymptomatic Spread of Coronavirus Can Happen, the WHO Now Says It's “Very Rare”

 Previous concerns that asymptomatic coronavirus patients could spread the disease is partly the reasoning the CDC recommended social distancing.
-While some people with COVID-19 will experience a high fever, cough, and shortness of breath, David Cutler, MD, a family medicine physician at Providence Saint John’s Health Centre in Santa Monica, CA, told POPSUGAR in a previous interview that many people who are infected experience no symptoms at all, and could unknowingly be spreading the virus.
+While some people with COVID-19 will experience a high fever, cough, and shortness of breath, David Cutler, MD, a family medicine physician at Providence Saint John’s Health Center in Santa Monica, CA, told POPSUGAR in a previous interview that many people who are infected experience no symptoms at all, and could unknowingly be spreading the virus.

 Dr. Van Kerkhove advised that government responses should focus on detecting and isolating infected people who actually have symptoms, and track anyone who might have come into contact with those individuals.
 “We have a number of reports from countries who are doing very detailed contact tracing.
 They’re following asymptomatic cases.
 They’re following contacts.
 And they’re not finding secondary transmission onward.
 It’s very rare,” she said.

-While asymptomatic and presymptomatic spread of the virus is still happening, Dr. Van Kerkhove said what we really want to focus on is following the cases of people who exhibit symptoms.
+Still, while there has been research published that has reported the asymptomatic and presymptomatic spread of the virus, Dr. Van Kerkhove said what we really want to focus on is following the cases of people who exhibit symptoms.
 She added that if we actually followed and isolated all the symptomatic cases, followed the people they came in contact with and quarantined them, we would “drastically reduce” the outbreak.